tjkyner/tjkyner/README.md

 ## 👋 Hi, I’m T.J.

-I'm a Senior Software Engineer with a passion for building impactful products.
+I'm a Staff Software Engineer at Groundfloor with a passion for building impactful products.
 After starting my career as an Investment Specialist for a private wealth management firm, I transitioned to the tech industry upon completion of a data science bootcamp.
 Since then, I've worked at multiple fast-paced, high-energy startups.
 I pride myself on being able to provide end-to-end solutions for any tech-related challenge with a high degree of autonomy.

 ###### Feel free to get in touch!